tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Đá cầu.

-A very normal thing.
-Other kids could do it casually.
-They would stand in small groups, kick it back and forth, laugh, miss, try again, get better without making a big story out of it.
+Most kids could do it casually.
+They stood in small groups, kicked it back and forth, laughed, missed, tried again, and got better without making a story out of it.

 I was terrible at it.